 Our aluminum door profiles are made with 6063 aluminum, a stronger and harder alloy than the thin aluminum cladding used by others.
-Our aluminum doors have AAMA ratings up to 16′ tall with hurricane ratings up to 10-1/2′ tall; and is stronger and more stable than a standard wood liftslide door, with or without cladding, especially for larger panel sizes.
-The panel thickness for our all aluminum sliding doors is 3-3/16" and the stile width is 3-1/2"
+Our aluminum doors have ratings for up to 12′ tall; and is stronger and more stable than a standard wood liftslide door, with or without cladding, especially for larger panel sizes.
+The panel thickness for our all aluminum sliding doors is 3-3/16" and the side stiles and top/bottom rails are 3-1/2"

 The Weiland all wood Liftslide is like a beautiful piece of furniture.
 Our all wood liftslides are available up to 12′ tall.
-Designed with a laminated sash thickness of 2-5/8″, with the stile width being 3-5/8" for wood sliding doors up to 10' tall.
-If the wood sliding door is made between 10-12' tall the panel thickness is 3-3/16" and the stile width is 4-3/16".
+Designed with a laminated sash thickness of 2-5/8″, for wood sliding doors up to 10' tall.
+If the wood sliding door is made between 10'-12' tall the panel thickness is 3-3/16".

 Weiland offers high quality Kynar 500® as its standard exterior finish.
-Kynar 500® provides outstanding color retention and weather resistance due to a time tested formulation containing a high percentage of resin, meeting AAMA 2605-05 performance requirements.
+Kynar 500® provides outstanding color retention and weather resistance due to a time tested formulation containing a high percentage of resin.
 Powder coating and anodizing are also available (anodizing will add approximately two weeks to lead times).